Pooling funds- pooling strengths

 Supporting partnership building

-Through the set-up of a donor collaborative at NEF, foundations partners agree on common goals and on ways of working together
+Through the set-up of a donor collaborative project at NEF, foundation partners agree on common goals and on ways of working together

 NEF functions as a neutral platform where all partners come together on equal footing